Solomoriah/PollyReports/docs/docs.rst

     parent has an Element which renders at different heights, the Elements in the child band(s) will not overwrite it.

+    *additionalbands* are very similar to child bands, in that they are rendered following the parent band.
+There are two significant differences, however.
+First, additionalbands are separate from the parent band, and may be pushed to the next page, rather than being "glued on" to the parent.
+    Second, additionalbands may have an additional parameter, getrows, which must be a function returning a sequence of row-like objects (i.e. dicts or lists).
+If getrows is provided, each time the additionalband is to be rendered getrows() will be called with a single parameter, the current data source row.
+The sequence returned by getrows() is then iterated over and the band is generated once for each row in the sequence.
+This provides a kind of lightweight subreport functionality.

     *getvalue* is a function which accepts one parameter, the row, and returns an item of data.
 This permits calculations or modifications of the data before use.
 If getvalue is not provided, key is used.
 If neither key nor